-1. Call 911.

-2. Determine which emergency action should be implemented, and notify staff member(s).

-4. Make sure that all students and staff members are to stay away from aircraft.
+- 1. Call 911. - 2.
+Determine which emergency action should be implemented, and notify staff member(s). - 3.
+Notify the superintendent. - 4.
+Make sure that all students and staff members are to stay away from aircraft.

-1. Take immediate action, as necessary, to ensure the safety of students.

-2. Await further directions.
+- 1. Take immediate action, as necessary, to ensure the safety of students. - 2.
+Await further directions.